 If you have anything you would like to add to this article, such as a question or a comment, please leave your feedback in our discussion forum.

-- › How to Organize Your iPhone Home Screen
+- › How to Use an iPhone with a Broken Home Button

 - › How to Change the iOS 10’s Flashlight Intensity